 Ah, the skirt.
 (And thank you to the kind people in the comments threads who’ve been asking about it.)
 This post could probably be retitled ‘How not to design a skirt, you fool!’ but it will at least give you a laugh or two, I hope.

-For those of you who are new around these ‘ere parts, allow me to elaborate.
+Allow me to elaborate.
 I decided on a whim to design a knitted stranded skirt and a crocheted bag, ahead of judging the Stylecraft competition.
 It seemed like a good idea.
 And whilst the bag was done in plenty of time, I ended up restarting the skirt at the eleventh-and-a-halfth hour, owing to my first attempt turning into a messy ol’ cacophany of colour and stripey chaos:-

 You see, this is what goes wrong when you try and design a skirt whilst simultaneously playing with toddlers.
 COLOUR/MOTIF ANARCHY!
 Consider yerselves warned.
 This is a public service announcement by The Twisted Yarn.